 Hiking Cangshan Mountain:

-Towering over Dali Old Town, Cangshan Mountain is arguably the most striking natural feature of the Dali region, alongside nearby Erhai Lake.
-It’s also an excellent hiking destination for people of all skill and endurance levels.
+Towering over Dali Old Town, Cangshan Mountain is the most striking natural feature of the Dali region, alongside nearby Erhai Lake.
+It’s also an excellent hiking destination for people of all endurance levels.
 Stretching for nearly 20 kilometres from north to south, Cangshan Mountain reaches an average elevation of almost 4000 metres for nearly 10 kilometres.
 The highest peak, Malong Feng is 4,122 metres above sea level but there are 18 other peaks over 3500 metres, including 6 above 4000 metres.

 Whether exploring the many spectacular gorges at lower elevations, or hiking to the very top of the mountain and even traversing along the summit ridge, Cangshan offers amazing natural beauty and scenery.
 Rich in biodiversity, especially exotic flowers and birds, Cangshan also boasts dozens of gushing streams and waterfalls of crystal clear snowmelt that can be drank straight from the source.